rascasone/package/readme.md

 You need to install `pnpm` and run `pnpm install`.

-To locally test the CLI tool you should run `pnpm build:local` which automatically installs `rasca` as a global package.
+To locally test the CLI tool you should run `pnpm build:local` which automatically installs `package` as a global package.

 You can also run `pnpm dev` which automatically re-builds and re-runs the CLI tool on every change.